Do you love lists as much as I do?

 - a great way of getting things out of our head; and

-- a great reference tool – something to refer back to later to help you find ideas and information, and to help you make decisions.
+- a great reference tool – something to refer back to later to help us find ideas and information, and to help us make decisions.

-Not only is making a list is a great way to bring order to the swirling mass of thoughts in your head, having a list to refer to later makes everything easier and more efficient – from packing for your next vacation to shopping for Christmas gifts.
+Not only is making a list is a great way to bring order to the swirling mass of thoughts in our heads, having a list to refer to later makes everything easier and more efficient – from packing for our next trip away, to shopping for gifts.

-- Save time (you can easily refer back to the information you need)
+- Save time (we can easily refer back to the information we need)

 - Capture happy memories